 Texas de Brazil opened its first NYC location in February 2014, the first opening of 2014 as well.
 A location opened in Birmingham, Alabama at Birmingham’s Uptown entertainment district near to BJCC.
 The Birmingham location is the restaurants 30th location.
 Texas de Brazil opened its next locations in Buffalo, New York at the bustling and lively Walden Galleria and another location in Albany, New York at Crossgates Mall, a mecca for shopping.

 Texas de Brazil was named to Nation’s Restaurant News “Top 50 Breakout Brands” based on the concept’s ethnic cuisine, differentiated service and premium product quality.

-Columbus, Houston, Pittsburgh – The year started off with a bang as Columbus at Easton Town Center, Houston at City Centre and Pittsburgh at Station Square all opened within weeks of each other in exciting mixed used entertainment, dining and retail destinations.
+Columbus, Houston, Pittsburgh, Syracuse- The year started off with a bang as Columbus at Easton Town Center, Houston at City Centre, Pittsburgh at Station Square and Syracuse all opened within weeks of each other in exciting mixed used entertainment, dining and retail destinations.

 Yonkers, Salt Lake –Texas de Brazil opened locations in brand new shopping centers including Westchester’s Ridge Hill in Yonkers and City Creek Center in downtown Salt Lake.

 Tampa, Detroit, Fort Lauderdale, Puerto Rico & Trinidad – Continuing with aggressive growth, Texas de Brazil opened locations at MetWest in Tampa, downtown Detroit, and across from the Galleria Mall in Fort Lauderdale.
 The company also added international franchised locations for the first time in San Juan, Puerto Rico, near the convention center as well as in Port of Spain Trinidad.